HorizonRobotics/alf/docs/knowledge_base.md

 for storing the information from the result of each environment step.
 It contains five fields:
 * `observation`: observation from the environment.
 It can be a nest of Tensors.
+  It is obtained after the environment execute `prev_action`.
 * `step_type`: type of this step.
 It has three possible values:
   - StepType.FIRST is the first step of an episode, which is typically the step generated from env.reset().
   - StepType.LAST is the last step of an episode.